-In this Big Cartel review, I will review this eCommerce platform, tailored to artists, and see whether you should use it – or more your business elsewhere.
+In this Big Cartel review, I will analyze this eCommerce platform, tailored to artists, and see whether you should use it – or move your business elsewhere.

 “A free eCommerce platform that’s modern and easy to use?
 Suited for independent artists and creators?

 In this day and age?
 In this economy?”

 You can be forgiven for being skeptical about a platform, giving its product away for free.
 I was.

 In the market where spending several hundreds of dollars a year for basic eCommerce functionality is standard – how can you seriously justify not charging a thing?